johnalanyoung/IPCortex-Backup-Script/README.md

 This script remotely downloads backup files from an IPCortex PABX.

 ## Prerequisites
-Powershell / Wget / .Net
+Powershell - To run the script

+Wget - To download the files over HTTP/HTTPS

+.Net - This is used to fix an issue with passwords with special characters

 ## Future Improvements